- OK, the contain of the further state of the project was leaked... But all tracks here have been taken untouched from older sequences and were supposed to receive a fresh new mix if 2Pac would have decided to finalize the project... so the best thing could be to give new fanmade/professional mixes/

 7. Circa Aug.
 95. When I Get Free / Live From The Pen IV R U Still Down.

 Typical "Euthanasia" era handwritten kind of draft.
 Same producing credits than earlier (step 4) but 2Pac went back to a 14 tracks album to have both "Throw Ya Hands" and "My Block" and chose "Out On Bail" as a complementary 14th track....
-Symbolically, this choice could correspond to the exact time 2Pac knew he would be freed soon (Suge Knight agree to pay the bail).
+Symbolically, this choice could correspond to the exact time 2Pac knew he would be freed soon.

 DAT #PO781746